 How do you outsmart your competitors on a battlefield that Google arbitrarily controls and slants when it sees fit?
 The answer is with a ninja.

-Outreach is the mercenary of the PR world: it’s stealthy, it’s quiet, and it’s powerful.
+Off-page SEO is the mercenary of the PR world: it’s stealthy, it’s quiet, and it’s powerful.

-Outreach is not easy, though.
+Digital PR is not easy, though.
 The landscape is always changing —it takes a lot of strategy and quite a bit of chutzpah to get your foot in the door anymore, let alone to acquire a precious back-link.
 And the search engines are watching—

 The Three-Pronged Attack